kaihuchen/AutonomousBackseatDriver/README.md

     In this context, there are no immediate driving hazards present related to weather.
 However, as always, when driving:

-    -Pay attention to the road and your surroundings, not the billboard.
+    - Pay attention to the road and your surroundings, not the billboard.
     - Be mindful of other vehicles and pedestrians.
     - Follow all traffic signals and road signs.
     - Stay aware of weather conditions through reliable sources, especially if you are in an area prone to severe weather.